Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/relations/parents.rst

 --------------

-When objects are parented with :kbd:`Ctrl-P`, the current transformation of the parent is stored in a hidden *Parent Inverse* matrix.
+When objects are parented with :kbd:`Ctrl-P`, the current transformation of the parent is stored in a hidden parent inverse matrix.
 By using that, the location, rotation and scale properties of the child can continue to be effectively interpreted in world space, as long as the parent doesn't move.